abayala/T2_P5_MPC/README.md

  f0 and psides0 are evaluted with the computed coefficients and a 3rd degree polynomial.
 As seen in the code comments, there are also constraints in the state vector, it shall be equal to 0, for example x[t+1] - x[t] + v * cos ( psi ) * dt = 0

+10.- The result from the solve function is extracted, where in vars[0] the steering value is stored, and which I dived by deg2rad(25)*Lf

+11.- In vars[1] is the throttle value

+12.- both computed values are sent as actuatoors to the simulator.